Chicago Amazon Delivery Truck Accident Lawyers

 - Non-Trucking Liability – "For-hire" truck drivers are required to have extensive liability insurance to offset the costs involved in an accident when the driver was not operating the vehicle for work-related activity.

-Hiring an attorney is essential to ensure you receive adequate financial compensation from every party responsible for causing your injuries.
-If you, or a loved one, were severely injured in a delivery truck accident that was not your fault, our team of dedicated personal injury attorneys will fight aggressively to negotiate an acceptable out of court settlement on your behalf.
+Hiring a dedicated legal advocate is essential to ensure you receive adequate financial compensation, especially for your medical bills, from every party responsible for causing your injuries.
+If you, or a loved one, were severely injured in a delivery truck accident that was not your fault, our team of dedicated personal injury attorneys at Rosenfeld Injury Lawyers will fight aggressively as your legal advocate to negotiate an acceptable out of court settlement on your behalf.
 If needed, we will build your case and present the evidence and facts of how you were damaged or injured in front of judge and jury.